Google Maps Alternatives

 6. Mapbox

-Mapbox is a mapping and navigation app that is primarily used by developers and businesses to build custom mapping applications.
+Mapbox is an app for making maps and getting directions.
+It’s mostly used by developers and businesses to create their own maps.
 However, you can also use Mapbox for your own personal navigation needs.

 7. MapQuest

 MapQuest is a mapping application that has been around since the early 90s.
-With MapQuest, you can easily search for and navigate to addresses, points of interest, and specific businesses.
+That doesn’t mean it’s good.
+Even though it has a bit of a dated interface, MapQuest gives you search options for addresses, points of interest, and specific businesses.

 One of the major benefits of MapQuest is its comprehensive coverage.
-The platform offers detailed points of interest for virtually anywhere in the world, making it easy to plan trips or find businesses and services in unfamiliar areas.
+The platform offers detailed points of interest for virtually anywhere in the world.
+This makes it a viable option for planning trips or finding businesses and services in unfamiliar areas.

 Conclusion